 3: Sharon Salzberg

-Sharon Salzberg has a truly enlightened approach to meditation.
+Sharon Salzberg has a truly enlightened approach.
 She basically goes everywhere and gives meditation lessons to everyone and anyone.
 Perhaps that’s because she is known for Loving-Kindness, which is a Buddhist method used to cultivate compassion for other people.

-Salzberg studied in numerous form of meditation ranging from Tibetan Buddhism to Theravadin, and she co-founded the Insight Meditation Society , a non-profit organization for the study of Buddhism located in Barre, Massachusetts.
+Salzberg studied in numerous form, ranging from Tibetan Buddhism to Theravadin, and she co-founded the Insight Meditation Society , a non-profit organization for the study of Buddhism located in Barre, Massachusetts.

 4: Pema Chodron

-American Tibetan Buddhist Pema Choron is one of the names in Buddhist meditation.
+American Tibetan Buddhist Pema Choron is one of the most famous meditation teachers working in the Buddhist style.
 She’s also an ordained nun, the former acharya (instructor) of Shambhala Buddhism and disciple of Chögyam Trungpa Rinpoche Her numerous books include the frankly sublime When Things Fall Apart.

-What I love most about Pema Chodron is her warm personality and her absolute mastery of Buddhist meditation practices.
-Truly a leader in the field and one of the best meditation teachers in the world.
+What I love most about Pema Chodron is her warm personality and the absolute mastery in which she teaches Buddhist meditation.
+Truly a leader in the field and one of the top meditation teachers in the world.

 5: Jack Kornfield